 “We are thrilled to support the establishment of the American Academy of Entrepreneurs program in Florida,” said Paul Sohl, Rear Adm.
 USN (ret), CEO of the Florida High Tech Corridor Council.
 “The Corridor Council works to create strategic partnerships for economic growth in the state and our partnership with GrowFL and the Edward Lowe Foundation is going to be a tremendous benefit to Florida and its forward-thinking business leaders.”

-The American Academy of Entrepreneurs will kick off on Sept.
-22 with a virtual retreat comprised of panel discussions, peer learning and the pairing of mentors and mentees.
-Following kickoff, the pairs will meet monthly until March 2021.
+The American Academy of Entrepreneurs will kick off on January 21, 2021, with a virtual retreat comprised of panel discussions, peer learning, and the pairing of mentors and mentees.
+Following the kickoff, the pairs will meet monthly until September 2021.

-“The benefit for both the mentor and the mentee is huge,” said Killen-Roberts.
+“The benefit for both the mentors and the mentees is significant,” said Killen-Roberts.
 “For the mentee, it’s having one person who is volunteering their time to help shepherd them through really difficult situations that they’ve already lived through themselves.
 For the mentor, it’s their chance to give back and leave a legacy.”

 This program is made possible by partnerships with the Florida High Tech Corridor Council, the University of Central Florida, the University of Florida and the University of South Florida.